 Curriculum

-Our online diploma in geriatric care allows you to study for just one calendar year and is a part-time, distance-learning course.
+Our online diploma in orthopaedic care allows you to study for just one calendar year and is a part-time, distance-learning course.
 The course is worth 120 credits and comprises six modules of 20 credits, each running over a period of six weeks.

 Module Aims: